Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 • Please do NOT embed your illustrations in the manuscript.

 • Submit all illustrations as high-resolution (at least 300 dpi) jpgs or tiffs.
-Digital photos or other images downloaded from a Web page are usually only 72 dpi, making the resolution too low for print publication.
+Digital photos or other images downloaded from the internet are usually only 72 dpi, making the resolution too low for print publication.

 • Line art should be 600 dpi.

-• We accept photographic prints (positives), slides, and transparencies, if digital images are unavailable.
+• If digital images are not available, we accept photographic prints (positives), slides, and transparencies.
 Photocopies or pictures from a book or magazine are generally not recommended (please consult us if this is your plan).

 • Clearly label and number all illustrations.